Ceasar/Encyclopedia/src/literature/piantadosi_tily_gibson_2012.rst

   minimal-effort explanation for ambiguity: each factor we tested which we predicted to increase each of processing, also increase ambiguity.

-This is not say there is no cost to ambiguity.

-1. Comprehends must actively use context_ to disambiguate meaning.
-However, considerable evidence from `language processing`_ indicates that comprehenders are able to quickly use contextual information in the form of discourse context, local linguistic context, or more global world knowledge in disambiguating language.
-These systems may be useful for normal language comprehension, as they are for disambiguating language.

-   `Levinson (2000)` has argued explicitly that speaker articulation, not hearer inference, is the principal bottleneck in human language.
-Inference is "cognitively cheap": therefore, normal human communication requires the comprehender to make continual inferences about speaker intention, and does not require the speaker to fully articulate every shade of meaning.

-2. A more substantial cost for ambiguity_ arises when inference fails, causing actual confusion.
-However, some researchers have claimed that genuine ambiguity_ is vanishingly rare.
-Indeed, polysemy and homophony appear to be soo well-disambiguated by context that we often consciously notice genuine ambiguity as humorous.
-Therefore, we believe the potential for miscommunication is rare enough that the potential for miscommunication is rare enough relative to the degree of ambiguity that is reasonable to ignore this communicative cost, at least an approximation.

-Language users do not appear to go to great lengths to avoid linguistic ambiguities, despite actively avoiding conceptual ambiguities_.
-Ferreira, Slevc, and Rogers (2005) found that experimental participants chose to produce descriptions of objects that avoided conceptual ambiguities, such as saying "small bat" rather than just "bat" when a large bat was also present.
-However, speakers much less often went to similar lengths to avoid purely linguistic ambiguities (such as "baseball bat" when an animal bat was also present).

-These findings suggest that ambiguity is not enough of a problem to real-world communication that speakers would make much effort to avoid it.
-This may well be because actual language in context provides other information that resolves the ambiguities most of the time.
-Such information could be prosodic, or it may be given by context, meaning that in real language use there is rarely much need to actively choose linguistic forms which are unambiguous in isolation.

-Our arguments are closely related to `Uniform Information Density` (UID) which holds that speakers are more likely to choose words and structures which maintain a roughly constant rate of information transmission, UID and closely related theories have been used to explain phenomena such as discourse-level predictability and reduction.

-An ambiguous_ linguistic form conveys less information about its intended meaning than unambiguous linguistic form.
-Therefore, to keep the entropy rate constant, one might choose ambiguous linguistic units which are *less* surprising in other way which match our findings: this strategy would result in ambiguous words being more phonotactically predictable, higher-frequency (less surprising), and shorter (to maintain constant information-per-ptime).
-However, we argue that the results presented above are not merely a consequence of UID, though they rely on similar ideas and theoretical basis.
-Most importantly, UID does not directly predict that efficient language *should* be ambiguous_, since there are other ways to construct a linguistic system with constant information rate.

 Conclusion
 ================================================================================